 Example: Car, a diamond ring, a mansion, a million dollars

 Needs – are necessary wants; usually prioritized according to a person’s survival

 What is the essence of a pyramid in the hierarchy’s arrangement?

 - The pyramid was the chosen model for this theory by Maslow because of his desire to create an ideal structure for man to follow in pursuing his purpose.
 It is brilliant in many ways, where it serves as a reminder to all that prioritization is key.

-- Universally, pyramids have a strong base supporting everything that sits atop, providing a sturdy hold on the ground.
+- Universally, pyramids have a strong base supporting everything that sits atop them, providing a sturdy hold on the ground.
 Looking at how Maslow developed his hierarchy of needs, it does serve as a cornerstone for many behavioral studies.

 - Non-negotiable needs are on the base since it provides the ultimate assurance for fulfilling the other needs once attended to faithfully.